databrary/www/databrary/input/pages/resources/responsibilities/institutions.md

 The institution:

--  asserts that it has the rights to share with Databrary any data the *authorized investigator* contributes; no other entity or individual has ownership rights that prevent the *authorized investigator* from contributing data to Databrary.
+-  Asserts that it has the rights to share with Databrary any data the *authorized investigator* contributes; no other entity or individual has ownership rights that prevent the *authorized investigator* from contributing data to Databrary.
-- agrees to allow use of the data exclusively for the purpose of scientific research or education under the auspices of an academic, research, government, health, or commercial entity (but in the last case, solely for non-commercial purposes unless allowed under the terms of a separate agreement).
+- Agrees to allow use of the data exclusively for the purpose of scientific research or education under the auspices of an academic, research, government, health, or commercial entity (but in the last case, solely for non-commercial purposes unless allowed under the terms of a separate agreement).
-- agrees not to sell or trade data or use it for other commercial purposes.
+- Agrees not to sell or trade data or use it for other commercial purposes.
-- grants each *authorized investigator* authority to decide when and with whom the *authorized investigator* wishes to share data, and the institution holds the *authorized investigator* responsible for the use of shared data.
+- Grants each *authorized investigator* authority to decide when and with whom the *authorized investigator* wishes to share data, and the institution holds the *authorized investigator* responsible for the use of shared data.
-- agrees to follow all relevant national, state, and local laws and regulations that pertain to the use of research data.
+- Agrees to follow all relevant national, state, and local laws and regulations that pertain to the use of research data.

 ## Confidentiality and Ethics